How to Create a Multi-Step Approval Workflow

 Common Pitfalls

-• No timeout - Human nodes without a timeout pause forever if the approver is on leave.
-Always set one and route to an escalation path.
+• No timeout - a Human node with a blank Timeout (minutes) waits forever if the approver is on leave.
+Always set one; a timeout is treated as a rejection and halts the workflow.

-• Missing context in the prompt - approvers ignore notifications that don't tell them what they're approving.
-Include amount, requester, and a link.
+• Missing context in the message - approvers ignore requests that don't tell them what they're approving.
+Put the amount, requester, and a link in the Message and notification body.

 Testing

-Trigger the workflow with a test payload and approve at each stage from your own Slack account first.
-Then run it again and reject at stage one to confirm the workflow short-circuits and notifies the requester.
-Once both paths work, hand a test request to a real approver to confirm the notification copy and links land cleanly before you point production traffic at it.
+Trigger the workflow with a test payload and assign yourself to every approval slot first, then approve at each stage from the Approvals inbox to confirm the action runs at the end.
+Run it again and reject at stage one to confirm the workflow halts before the finance gate and the final action never fires.
+Once both paths behave, hand a test request to a real approver to confirm the notification copy and links land cleanly before you point production traffic at it.

 Learn More